 |pore cleansing||apple enzymes||apple stem cells|

-* components of 100% pure steam-distilled essential oils
+*components of 100% pure natural fragrance and/or steamdistilled/ cold-pressed essential oils.

 Posted by Kathy on 14th Oct 2014